tanujdevops/docker-compose-practice/README.md

-# Client/Server docker-compose example
+# Client/Server docker-compose

+Create an EC2 Instance in AWS with Ubuntu as the Operating System and clone this repository.
-You need to use ubuntu machine in aws and clone this repo . after that just build and launch. if you see Docker compose is magic it means your app is working
+After that just build and launch.
+If you see 'Docker compose is magic' it means your application is working.

-## How to run ?
+#How to Run?

-The project launch is in two parts: build and start.
+The project launch is in two parts: Build and Start.

-### Build
+#Build

 ```
 $ docker-compose build
 ```

-### Launch
+#Launch

 ```
 $ docker-compose up
 ```